nikagoci/Fop-Project/README.md

-Mini Kotlin Interpreter- written in java, after being run user can enter commands into the terminal , the commands need to be in kotlin,
+Mini Kotlin Interpreter- written in java, after being run(the java class named interpreter stored in file main needs to be run) user can enter commands into the terminal , the commands need to be in kotlin,
                         the program can interpret the kotlin code and execute them.